The University Council's Honorary Degree Committee manages nominations for honorary degrees.

 Make a nomination

-A nomination may remain under consideration for several years, and accordingly feedback on the progress of nominations, other than the acknowledgement of receipt, is not given.
+A nomination may remain under consideration for several years.
+Feedback on the progress of nominations, other than the acknowledgement of receipt, is not given.

-There is no deadline for nominations for honorary degrees as we consider them on a rolling basis throughout the year.
+There is no deadline for nominations for honorary degrees.
+We consider them on a rolling basis throughout the year.

 Please note that the following will not be considered: